megumi30/Social-Media-Trends/README.md

 *  To create and train the model, run pm_model_train_script.py
 *  Once the model is created, you can run pm_predictor_script.py to predict the PM for any input image

-## 5. Feature Clustering ##

-*  We performed clustering on a user-selected group of photographs using the previously calculated encodings to show the leading and lagging products in the set of        images under consideration.
-*  The Silhouette coefficient was used to test and compare 5 clustering techniques, and K means clustering produced the best outcomes.
-*  The most prevalent/trending clothing styles were represented by the largest cluster, and the least prevalent ones by the smallest clusters.
-*  Run clustering script.py to test this.

 # Implementation Instructions #